sulu/sulu/UPGRADE.md

 ### Default folder changed

-The following default configurations where changed to use the symfony 4 folder structure.
+The following default configurations were changed to use the symfony 4 folder structure.

 | Configuration                                | Old Default                                  | New Default
 |----------------------------------------------|----------------------------------------------|-----------------------------------------------